veden/Rampant/README.md

 # Rampant
-Factorio Mod - Uses potential fields/pheromones to improve the enemy AI
+Factorio Mod - Improves the enemies tactics by using potential fields/pheromones allowing probing of defenses, retreats, and player hunting

 # Forum Post